PeppeBrischetto/Analysis_tracker_v1.0/Analysis/README.txt

 C_plot_clusterCharge		plot energy spectrum of the cluster for each row

 C_plot_clusterMolt.C		plot spectra of pad multiplicity of clusters for each row

+C_plot_de.C			plot the DeltaE spectrum for particle crossing the detector

+C_plot_de_e.C 			plot the DE E plot from joining the data of two different files

 C_plot_eventClusterCharge.C     Plot the specta of charge of the cluster for each row and one for the sum of all the rows